CASE STUDY: OPTIMISING RESOURCES

 With increasing pressure to reduce costs, emergency service providers must ensure efficiency in their operations.
 This requires the effective deployment of human resources and infrastructure development whilst maintaining the same quality of service.

-In its Quest software Edge Analytics has a suite of optimisation models which provide solutions to complex geographical location problems; location optimisation, territory optimisation and geographical clustering.
+Within its Quest software, Edge Analytics has a suite of optimisation models which provide solutions to complex geographical location problems; location optimisation, territory optimisation and geographical clustering.

 The Quest software was fed with incident data in combination with drive-time information to explore a range of alternative scenario outcomes.
 These included:

 Scenarios to identify optimal locations – in terms of minimising overall drive-times – for different numbers of response hubs.

 Coverage scenarios to identify how many response hubs would be required and where would they be located if all reported incidents were to be serviced from a location within a specified drive-time.

 A range of scenarios identifying optimal locations considering equalisation of workloads and capacity constraints.

 The analysis provided a range of possible alternative outcomes for the emergency service to consider as it seeks to optimise facilities and resources for the future.